Order Management

 Shipping

-To learn more about the shipping process and strategies, check our Beginners Guide to Ecommerce Shipping.
+👉 To learn more about fulfillment strategies, see our Beginner’s Guide to Ecommerce Shipping.

-Once the order is shipped, the company sends the customer’s tracking details and estimated delivery date.
+Once shipped, customers should receive tracking details and an estimated delivery date.

 Getting Started is Easy